Earnest Review: Flexible student loan refinancing made easy

 Actually giving up all of that information to Earnest can be pretty intimidating.
 You have to trust that they’re not going to lose all of your intimate financial data or otherwise leak your third-party account information.
-They don’t store passwords and do use trusted banking APIs, but if you’re the type of person who takes internet security seriously, you may think twice about connecting every single one of your third-party financial accounts.
+Earnest encrypts sensitive information and does not store passwords.
+They do use trusted banking APIs for every transaction, but if you’re the type of person who takes internet security seriously, you may think twice about connecting every single one of your third-party financial accounts.

 In exchange for all of this information, Earnest promises industry-low rates.
 Variable rates start at 2.22% (with autopay enabled).
 Considering that federal student loan interest rates were set at over 6% five years ago, recent graduates could end up saving thousands of dollars by refinancing through Earnest.

 Since your application isn’t based on just your credit profile, the entirety of your financial life needs to be pretty healthy for Earnest to consider you.
-That means having a savings account with a least a month’s worth of income saved, plus positive bank balances elsewhere and low credit card debt.
-It also helps to have a degree in a field that typically has high income potential from a college that is nationally ranked.
+That means having a savings account with a least a month’s worth of income saved, a history of on-time payments, plus positive bank balances elsewhere and low credit card debt.

 For graduates with thin credit profiles and fat bank accounts, this information is the difference between rejected and accepted.
 With this information, Earnest can more accurately predict how risky you are and give you the lower rate you deserve – or kick you to the curb.